mu-ni/memo/bq/a.md

     main reason is, no complete UT
     make sure the bugs already be fixed will not appear again Original functions are still work well

+13. difficult situation
+    - so many functions to do
+    - list priority, core function first
+    - first customer, feedback
+    - not necessary cache, different request & in mem DB